 Legendary’s video game fantasy epic made just $47 million in U.S. theaters on a $160 million budget, and scored an abysmal 28 percent on Rotten Tomatoes.
-But people are already talking about “Warcraft 2,” as its $386 million in foreign box office revenue -- more than half from China -- more than made up for its flop at home.
+But people are already talking about “Warcraft 2,” as its $386 million in foreign box office revenue — more than half from China — more than made up for its flop at home.

 There’s no doubt that the actor got a lot of exposure this summer, appearing in both “Star Trek: Beyond” and indie darling “Hell or High Water.”
 But while the “Star Trek” sequel is the sixth highest grossing movie of the summer with just more than $151 million, it was made for a whopping $185 million.
 On the other side of the spectrum, “Hell” is set to be the highest grossing indie of the summer with nearly $9 million and counting.

 Loser: “Independence Day: Resurgence”

-When it came in $10 million lower than predicted -- at an estimated $41.6 million for its opening weekend -- this 20-years-later sequel quite literally bombed.
+When it came in $10 million lower than predicted — at an estimated $41.6 million for its opening weekend — this 20-years-later sequel quite literally bombed.
 “Resurgence” didn’t feature the original’s lead Will Smith, plus the other returning cast members, including Jeff Goldblum and Liam Hemsworth, weren’t big enough box office draws.

 Winner: “Bad Moms”

-, "Bad Moms” made back its $20 million budget in its first weekend alone, going on to amass $124 million and counting worldwide.
+This plucky matriarchal comedy came through for young STX when the studio really needed a win.
+Starring Mila Kunis, Kristen Bell and Christina Applegate, “Bad Moms” made back its $20 million budget in its first weekend alone, going on to amass $124 million and counting worldwide.

 It was never exactly clear where the demand was for a new “Ben-Hur,” and the box office proved that out, as MGM and Paramount’s remake of Charlton Heston‘s 1959 chariot-racing epic ran aground to just $19.6 million to date on an estimated $100 million budget.
 Heston’s three-and-a-half hour original made $74 million.